crate/services-docs/docs/reference/subscription-plans.rst

 that allows better utilization of resources.
 These clusters share compute and storage resources with other clusters in this category.
 Because of this, they offer a more cost-effective solution for smaller teams and experimental deployments of low-traffic applications.
-They are limited to one node with 2 CPUs, 2 GiB of memory, and 4 GiB of storage.
+They are limited to one node with up to 2 CPUs, 2 GiB of memory, and 8 GiB of storage.

 CR1-CR4
 -------